 “It gave me an excellent base of knowledge that allowed me to go in any direction I wanted,” says Buffardi.
 “Once you have that solid base, then you can go into related fields such as any type of accounting, technology, law, financial services and investments, just to name a few.”

 The work itself is also incredibly rewarding.
-You get the immediate gratification of helping clients navigate difficult and confusing tax situations, and you form strong working relationships with your clients.
-Tax accounting also allows you to build upon valuable skills that can help you in many aspects of your professional and personal life.
+You get immediate gratification from helping clients navigate difficult and confusing tax situations, and you form strong working relationships with them.

 Tax accounting isn’t without its faults, though.
 The most significant drawback of any career that involves taxes is the busy season.

 “I remember at the start of tax season, I would have at least 10-20 returns on the floor of my cube waiting for my attention,” says Buffardi. ” By the time March came, the number of returns would easily double.”

 While the busy season brings long hours and hectic schedules, it can also make the rest of the year feel a little less exciting.

 “After all the excitement of tax season, the summer always seemed very boring,” says Buffardi.

 Ultimately, an accounting career requires a significant amount of data entry, and filling out tax paperwork may begin to feel monotonous after a while.